Marvel-lous/shopsmart/README.md

 ## Data Source
--This dataset was gotten from https://kaggle.com
+- This dataset was gotten from https://kaggle.com

 ## Data Cleaning Process